Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Computation of Covariances and Conditional Laws

 In particular, the random vector-valued function defined by (\ref{eqn:model-def-explicit}) satisfies (\ref{eqn:model-def}).
-Moreover, we have that $\lam(x)=\frac{p}{N}H(x)$, so in particular $\b{f}^a$ is independent of $\lam$. \end{lem} \begin{proof} We recall that for a spherical $\ell$-spin model, $\tilde{H}$, we have that for $x,y\in \SN$
+Moreover, we have that $\lam(x)=\frac{p}{N}H(x)$, so in particular $\b{f}^a$ is independent of $\lam$. \end{lemma} \begin{proof} We recall that for a spherical $\ell$-spin model, $\tilde{H}$, we have that for $x,y\in \SN$

 In particular, by (\ref{covariance of derivative formula}) above, we that

 which immediately gives (\ref{eqn:ignore-1010}).
 Similarly, we see that may compute that

 which immediately gives (\ref{eqn:ignore-1011}).
 For the final claim we compute